martin-eden/tagging_guideline/readme.md

     [/] [file/as_string] renamed from [string/from_file].

 I hope you feel.
-Just putting at most one tag with change type (with all that bogus symbols) and arbitrary amount tags with names.
+Just putting at most one tag with change type (with all that bogus symbols) and arbitrary amount of tags with names.
 Idea is that you'd be able to "grep" all changes marked for example `[table-serializer]`.

 ### Details

-We have tags with two types.
-First with *change type*, others with *subsystem*.

 #### Symbols meaning